Report Microsoft Robocall Scams & Get Compensation

 • Appointment reminders

 The problem with robocalls is that there is an increasing number of scammers who use them to fool people.
 If you make a mistake and answer a robocall scam, the fraudsters can lead you to reveal your sensitive information so they can steal your money or identity.
-It has become somewhat challenging to differentiate between legal robocalls made with good intentions and scams—but with our tips, you don’t have to worry about it.
+It has become somewhat challenging to differentiate between robocalls made with good intentions and scams—but with our tips, you don’t have to worry about it.

 How to Recognize Microsoft Robocalls?